 From a holistic point of view, acne and breakouts generally occur when your detoxification organs, mainly your liver and skin, become overburdened due to a heavy load of toxins in your body.

-I wouldn’t be myself if I didn’t mention also that refined sugar, processed foods, food additives, and preservatives are also considered toxic to the body, and are closely linked to acne and inflamed skin conditions.
+- refined sugar, processed foods, food additives, and preservatives – also considered toxic to the body.
+Indeed, they are closely linked to acne and inflamed skin conditions.

-Your liver deals with a multitude of processes in the body in addition to its job as the body’s main detoxifying organ, and it can become quite overburdened when toxin levels become too great, or when they are entering your body constantly.
+Your liver deals with a multitude of processes in the body in addition to its job as the body’s main detoxifying organ.
+As a result, it can become quite overburdened when toxin levels become too great, or when they are entering your body constantly.

 When the liver becomes tired, toxins accumulate in your system and it’s your body’s natural reaction to eliminate them.
 The next organ on duty to take on this extra burden is your skin.
 When these toxins come out through your skin, they can cause acne and breakouts.

 Whether you suffer from acne or just get the occasional spot, there’s always an underlying reason why these breakouts are happening.
-The exact cause is unknown and of course comes down to various factors, but we can narrow it down.
+The exact cause is often unknown and of course, comes down to various factors, but here are some:

-If you’re not making good food choices, your health will go askew, so it is important to clean up your diet if you want to achieve clear skin naturally.
+- Poor food choices.
+If you’re not making good food choices, your health will often go askew.
+Therefore, it is important to clean up your diet if you want to achieve clear skin naturally.

-Ok, now that you have a basic understanding on how acne and breakouts can be caused, let’s find out some effective ways to address them from the inside!
+Ok, now that you have a basic understanding of how acne and breakouts can be caused, let’s find out some effective ways to address them from the inside!

 Probiotics are also known as friendly gut bacteria, and this bacteria plays a very important role in determining your body’s ecosystem.